Designing Robots to Help Women: SPECULATION

-Furthermore, recent discourse has highlighted difficulties in Sweden related to immigration, integration, and crime~\cite{pulkkinen2024swedish}: Especially victims coming from other cultures can find themselves in a position of weakness, segregated, and like they have no one to talk to: They might not know the local language (Swedish), be allowed to go outside, or be aware of Swedish norms (i.e., no one might explicitly tell them that is not okay for a man to beat a woman).
+Furthermore, recent discourse has highlighted difficulties in Sweden related to immigration and integration~\cite{pulkkinen2024swedish}: Especially victims coming from other cultures can find themselves in a position of weakness--segregated, and with no one to talk to: They might not be capable of communicating in the local language, allowed to go outside, or aware of Swedish norms (i.e., no one might explicitly tell them that is not okay for a man to beat a woman).
 They might also visit religious centers that reinforce non-Swedish views, like that they must obey the men in their families, or that they could be punished or killed for having a local boyfriend.
-For example, views in Africa on DV can be startlingly different, with acceptance of wife beating at 77\% in Mali and Uganda; overall, "51\% of African women report that being beaten by their husbands is justified if they either go out without permission, neglect the children, argue back, refuse to have sex, or burn the food."\footnote{https://blogs.worldbank.org/en/africacan/domestic-violence-and-poverty-in-africa-when-the-husbands-beating-stick-is-like-butter}

-Another key problem with DV is that repeat offenses are common~\cite{amaral2023deterrence}.
+For example, views in Africa on DV can be startlingly different, with acceptance of wife-beating at 77\% in Mali and Uganda; overall, "51\% of African women report that being beaten by their husbands is justified if they either go out without permission, neglect the children, argue back, refuse to have sex, or burn the food."\footnote{\href{https://blogs.worldbank.org/en/africacan/domestic-violence-and-poverty-in-africa-when-the-husbands-beating-stick-is-like-butter}{https://blogs.worldbank.org/en/africacan/domestic-violence-and-poverty-in-africa-when-the-husbands-beating-stick-is-like-butter}} Another key problem with DV is that repeat offenses are common over the long term~\cite{amaral2023deterrence}.
 For example, officers might pick up a criminal on Friday for beating a woman, then release him on Saturday, in a pattern that repeats itself each week.
 The perpetrator as well can escalate, beating harder and harder each time, which can end in murder.
 Some mechanism is needed to break such damaging spirals.